sudorook/debian/README.md

 4. Install Cinnamon desktop environment and Gammastep (with LightDM for login).

-5. Install KDE desktop enviornment (with SDDM for login).
+5. Install KDE desktop environment (with SDDM for login).

 #### 6) Network tools